 As we look to the changes leaders are facing in the near and long term, it is helpful to have a robust model for development that allows them to focus their development energy effectively.
 This framework, along with it, measurement instrument — the maturity assessment for professionals (MAP) — is the most robust I have seen, and I find it highly effective in supporting leaders.

 About the author Maureen Metcalf, CEO and Founder of Innovative Leadership Institute, is a renowned executive advisor, author, speaker, and coach whose 30 years of business experience provides high-impact, practical solutions that support her clients’ leadership development and organizational transformations.
 Maureen is recognized as an innovative, principled thought leader who combines intellectual rigor and discipline with an ability to translate theory into practice.
-Her operational skills are coupled with a strategic ability to analyze, develop, and implement successful strategies for profitability, growth, and sustainability.
+Her operational skills are coupled with a strategic ability to analyze, develop, and implement successful profitability, growth, and sustainability strategies.

-This blog is a companion to the interview with Terri O’Fallon on VoiceAmerica“Innovative Leaders Driving Thriving Organizations” on May 2, 2017, What is A Level 5 / Teal Organization?This post was written by Terri O’Fallon, PhD.
+Level 5 Strategist Leadership for Complex Adaptive CollectivesThis blog is a companion to the interview with Terri O’Fallon.
+What is A Level 5 / Teal Organization?
+Terri O’Fallon, PhD, wrote this post.

 We use the STAGES matrix to identify these hidden areas, to find the specific areas that need attention, and to create interventions that are effectively and efficiently targeted for healthy adaptive change.

-To learn more about the StAGES model, and Terri’s work, visit Terri’s website, “Developmental Life Design”
+To learn more about the StAGES model and Terri’s work, visit Terri’s website, “Developmental Life Design

 About the Author